korayleigh/t3a2-a/README.md

 While not included in the MVP, the following are some additional features that may be added in future versions of the application.

-- The ability for customers make bookings for tables at the restaurant.
+- The ability for customers to make bookings for tables at the restaurant.
-- A payment gateway at the end of the order process, removing the need for manual payment
+- A payment gateway at the end of the order process, removing the need for manual payment.
-- User accounts for customers, so that regular customers can save user preferences, interact with customer functions faster, and benefit from loyalty promotions.
+- User accounts for customers, so that regular customers can login to their account to save user preferences, interact with customer functions faster, and benefit from loyalty promotions.
 - Enable customers to provide ratings and comments for items on the menu.
 - Email communications, for promotions, booking confirmations etc.
 - Live messaging, for customer service and other purposes, for customers in the restaurant or for queries relating to take-away orders or bookings.